ESTA requirements to recognize in order to get through the process quickly and successfully

-You can find the ESTA application here and can start moving through the process right now, this very minute, if you are so inclined.
-You’ll also be happy to learn that the process is secure and locked down so that your personal and private information (including passport details) will never be at risk as you move through this electronic application process.
+You can find our ESTA application here and can start moving through the process right now.
+You’ll also be happy to learn that the process is secure and locked down so that your personal and private information (including passport details) is safe.

 Before you start to go through this process, however, you’re going to want to make sure that you have a couple of documents and details ready to go and close at hand.